go-xorm/xorm/README.md

 }
 ```

-* Update one or more records, default will update non-empty and non-zero fields except when you use Cols, AllCols and so on.
+* `Update` update one or more records, default will update non-empty and non-zero fields except when you use Cols, AllCols and so on.

 ```Go
 affected, err := engine.Id(1).Update(&user)